The Masque of Beauty: Jewels, costume, and costs

 The use of jewels in the costume was noted.
 The seated masquers around the throne "seemed to be a mine of light, struck from their jewels and their garments".
 John Chamberlain mentioned that a lady of lesser rank than a baroness wore jewels valued more than £100,000, and Arbella Stuart and Anne of Denmark's jewels were worth as much and more.
 Anne of Denmark wore a collar or necklace with the initials "P" and "M" that had belonged to Mary I of England.
 The necklace may have symbolised her preference for Prince Henry to marry a Spanish bride.
 The Spanish ambassador invited the fifteen gentlewomen who had performed in the masque to dinner at the end of the month.

+Anne of Denmark's usher Zachary Bethell prepared a rehearsal space at Somerset House in December 1607.
 The Master Carpenter William Portington was responsible for putting the masque "in act".
 The embroiderer Christopher Shawe was paid £106-7s for his work on the costumes.
 The total cost of producing the masque was £4000.
 The House of Stuart was running an annual budget deficit of £140,000 in this era; the cost of the masque represented about 3% of the annual deficit, an enormous sum to spend on a single event.